StoneyJackson/CollabDev/Act05_Git_Boardgame/Activity.md

-# Git: The Board Game
+# Activity 5: Git, The Board Game

 The goal is to create a board game for teaching git.